Math components¶

 Objectives¶

 With your constrained decision variables and a global expression that binds these variables to costs, you need an objective to minimise/maximise.
-The default, pre-defined objective is min_cost_optimisation
+The default, pre-defined objective is min_cost_optimisation and looks as follows:

 objectives: